xiangrongzeng/xiangrongzeng.github.io/_posts/2017-04-23-nlp-top-paper-list.md

 	- Rob van der Goot and Gertjan van Noord
 - **Separating Reranking Effects from Model Combination Effects in Generative Neural Constituency Parsers**
 	- Daniel Fried, Mitchell Stern and Dan Klein
-- **Vision Robots Grounding**
+- **A Corpus of Compositional Language for Visual Reasoning**
-	- A Corpus of Compositional Language for Visual Reasoning
+	- Alane Suhr, Mike Lewis, James Yeh and Yoav Artzi
-- **Alane Suhr, Mike Lewis, James Yeh and Yoav Artzi**
+- **A Survey on Action Recognition Datasets and Tasks for Still Images**
-	- A Survey on Action Recognition Datasets and Tasks for Still Images
+	- Spandana Gella and Frank Keller

 ## ACL2016
 ### Long paper